polterguy/magic/backend/files/misc/common-startup-files/default.md

 * sql - Mandatory argument being SQL to execute, unless specifically overridden the dialect should be SQLite
 * database - Mandatory database to connect to and execute SQL within.
+* database-type - Optional argument being database type.
+Can be either 'mysql', 'pgsql', 'mssql' or 'sqlite'.
+Defaults to 'sqlite'.

 ### Execute SQL